netdisco/cumulus-netdisco-demo/README.md

 You can start up a [reference
 topology](https://github.com/CumulusNetworks/cldemo-config-mlag) for Cumulus
-VX which includes two spine switches, four leaf switches (two pairs running MLAG), and four servers dual-connected to the leaf switches.
+VX which includes an OOB management server ans switch, two spine switches, four leaf switches (in MLAG pairs), and four servers dual-connected to the leaf switches.

 # Update SNMP and LLDP config

-Then ssh to the oob-mgmt-server node and clone this repo and run the Ansible configuration to update all switches to enable SNMP and amend LLDP config:
+SSH to the oob-mgmt-server node then enable SNMP and amend LLDP config on all devices:

+    vagrant ssh oob-mgmt-server
+    git clone ttps://github.com/netdisco/cumulus-netdisco-demo.git
+    cd cumulus-netdisco-demo
     ansible-playbook deploy.yml

 # Deploy Netdisco from Docker

-Finally you can amend the oob-mgmt-server node to run the Netdisco backend docker container, connecting to a database on your worktation.
+Finally amend the oob-mgmt-server node to run the Netdisco backend docker container, connecting to a database on your worktation.

-See the sample Vagrantfile
-included, which can be copied to `~/.vagrant.d/` before destroying and restarting the oob-mgmt-server.
+See the sample Vagrantfile in this repository, which can be copied to `~/.vagrant.d/` before destroying and restarting the oob-mgmt-server.

+    # on your workstation
+    mkdir ~/.vagrant.d
+    cp cumulus-netdisco-demo/vagrant.d/Vagrantfile !$
+    vagrant destroy oob-mgmt-server
+    vagrant up oob-mgmt-server --provision

-You will need to edit the Vagrantfile to change the settings for your database, and possible add others.
+You will probably need to edit the Vagrantfile to change the settings for your database, at least.
 See the [documentation](https://github.com/netdisco/netdisco/wiki/Environment-Variables) page for available options.
-You probably want to leave the DB Host set to 10.0.2.2 as this is usually what Vagrant assigns as your workstation's NAT.
+Leave the DB Host set to 10.0.2.2 as this is usually what Vagrant assigns to your workstation's NAT.

 # Caveats

 You will need to run the web frontend on your workstation.

 So far, SNMP::Info is not doing a good job with the Cumulus platform.
-This should not be hard to fix.
+This will not be hard to fix.